 - You can now

 publishthe discovered files to your workspace.
-If you’ve arranged for auto-publish after discovery, publish will begin automatically and you aren’t required to perform it manually.
+If you’ve arranged for auto-publish after discovery, publish will begin automatically and you will not invoke it manually.

 It may be useful to understand how the processing engine handles container files during discovery.
 Specifically, the following graphic depicts how the engine continues to open multiple levels of container files until there are no more containers left in the data source.